DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Of course both Saki and Ashlan didn't notice.
 The same seem to be true for Jeanne's unit.
-Behind Kay was smug Rinne.
+Behind Kai was smug Rinne.
 With full of pride she was giving him glances, as if appealing: "Praise me later, ok?"
 There was no such thing as lighting bullet.
-In actuality it was just name, that Kay came up to match Rinne's magic.
+In actuality it was just name, that Kai came up to match Rinne's magic.
 No one will doubt them if he'd just say it is variant of Elf bullet.

 _TL Note:_ smug Rinne is cute :D